-CEQ recommends assessment of GHGs and climate change using the rule of reason and the concept of proportionality.
+CEQ's guiding principle for all NEPA assessments is to apply the rule of reason and the concept of proportionality.
 Under the rule of reason, agencies should attempt to evaluate the positive features of an action against its anticompetitive negative effects in order to decide whether or not the action should be prohibited.
 The rule of reason is inherent in NEPA and the CEQ Regulations which allows agencies to determine, based on their expertise and experience, how to consider an environmental effect and prepare an analysis based on the available information.
 Under the concept of proportionality, agencies should be guided by the principle that the extent of the analysis should commensurate with the quantity of projected GHG emissions.
 In other words, if there are little to no GHG emissions associated with an action, then there should be little to no GHG and climate change analysis associated with the action.

-As such, GHGs are treated like any other air pollutant under Air quality EIAP (where the action's impacts on the environment are evaluated); however, there are additional requirements for assessing the impact of potential climate change on the action and the environment.
+As such, GHGs are treated like any other air pollutant under Air quality EIAP (where the action's impacts on the environment are evaluated); however, there are no thresholds to apply to an indication of significance.